dylanz/ehcache/README.txt

 == BASIC USAGE:
+require 'ehcache'
 manager = CacheManager.new
 cache = manager.cache
 cache.put("key", "value", {:ttl => 120})
-cache.get("key")
-manager.shutdown
+cache.get("key")  # => returns the Ehcache Element object
+cache["key"]      # => returns "value", the value of the Element manager.shutdown

 == RAILS:

 Rails 2 and Rails 3 integration are provided by the separate jruby-ehcache-rails2 and jruby-ehcache-rails3 gems.
 To install, choose the correct version for your Rails application and use JRuby's gem command to install, e.g.:

 $ jgem install jruby-ehcache-rails3
 OR